Ravenna Emilia Romagna And San Marino, Italy Travel Guide

 San Marino, an independent microstate and UNESCO site, atop Mount Titano with panoramic views.
 Bologna, a food hub and ancient university city.
 Ferrara, an UNESCO city with Renaissance architecture.
 Comacchio, a charming "little Venice" in the Po Delta.
 Rimini, an Adriatic beach resort with Roman archaeological sites.

-For a wide array of bookable experiences and guided tours, check GetYourGuide's day trip section.
+For a wide array of experiences you can book and guided tours, check GetYourGuide's day trip section.

 Ravenna’s natural surroundings present peaceful getaways, especially in the vast Po Delta.

 The Po Delta Regional Park is an expansive protected area.
-It presents opportunities for nature walks, birdwatching, and cycling.
+It offers chances for nature walks, birdwatching, and cycling.

 For relaxation, coastal lidos provide sandy shores.
 West of Ravenna, the Romagna Apennine foothills present rolling landscapes.